LAN vs LEI Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for English T20 Blast 2022, North Group Match

 Pitch Report

-Since the ground at Grace Road in Leicester is conducive to bowling, you can expect a low-scoring contest in which bowlers will play a key role.
-On this pitch, you can expect fast bowlers to get maximum wickets.
+Since the ground at Headingley in Leeds is conducive to bowling, you can expect a low-scoring contest in which bowlers will play a key role.
+On this pitch, you can expect fast bowlers to get more wickets.

-There isn't much help for batters on the pitch, and death over bowlers are likely to take a few wickets when batters try to hit.
+There isn't much help for batters on the pitch, and the death-over bowlers are likely to take a few wickets when the batters try to hit them for quick runs.
 Both teams would want to bowl first on the field.

 Wicket-keeper

-P Salt has been among the top batters for Lancashire in the tournament.
+P Salt has been among the top batsmen for Lancashire as he is currently scoring well in the tournament.
 You can expect him to play well in today's match.
-He smashed 37 runs in just 30 balls against NOR.
+He smashed 38 runs in just 34 balls against Leicester.

 Batters

-T David and K Jennings are the two best batter picks for the Dream11 team as both are batting in the top order and can score a lot of runs in the first few overs.
-R Patel is another good pick for today's Dream11 team.
+T David and A Lyth are the two best batsmen picks for the Dream11 team as both are batting in the top order and can score a lot of runs in the first few overs.
+H Brook is another good pick for today's Dream11 team.

 All-rounders

-L Livingstone and R Ahmed are the best all-rounder picks for the Dream11 team as they are batting in the top order and also completing their quota of two overs.
-B Mike is another good all-rounder pick for the Dream11 team.
+L Livingstone and D Willey are the best all-rounder picks for the Dream11 team as they are batting in the top order and also completing their quota of two overs.
+J Thompson is another good all-rounder pick for the Dream11 team.

 Bowlers

-The top bowler picks for today's Dream11 team are Naveen-ul-Haq and R Gleeson.
-Both have bowled brilliantly in the last few matches, and you can expect them to bowl in death overs too.
-L Wood is another good pick for the Dream11 team.
+The top bowler picks for today's Dream11 team are L Wood and R Gleeson.
+Both have bowled brilliantly in the last few matches, and you can also expect them to bowl in death overs too.
+A Rashid is another good pick for the Dream11 team.

-Top 3 players to pick in LAN vs LEI Dream11 prediction team
+Top 3 players to pick in LAN vs YOR Dream11 prediction team

 L Livingstone (LAN)

-Fantasy suggestion #1: P Salt, K Jennings, R Patel, T David, L Livingstone, B Mike, R Ahmed, L Wood, R Gleeson, Naveen-ul-Haq, and C Parkinson
+Fantasy suggestion #1: P Salt, A Lyth, F Allen, H Brook, T David, L Livingstone, D Willey, J Thompson, L Wood, T Hartley, and R Gleeson

-Fantasy suggestion #2: P Salt, K Jennings, C Ackermann, T David, L Livingstone, B Mike, R Ahmed, S Steel, L Wood, R Gleeson, and Naveen-ul-Haq
+Fantasy suggestion #2: P Salt, F Allen, H Brook, T David, L Livingstone, D Willey, D Drakes, J Thompson, L Wood, A Rashid, and R Gleeson